One-com/requirejs-tpl/README.md

 Template plugin for RequireJs
 ------

 This plugin will allow you to require templates, as employed in KnockoutJS, via the ordinary dependency syntax.
-It expects the templates to have the `.ko` extension.

 Example: